JuliaDataScience/JuliaDataScience/contents/why_julia.md

 Each project maintains its own independent set of package versions.
 We'll talk more about how to manage your projects and packages in the Appendix [-@sec:project_management].

-If we got you attention by exposing somewhat familiar or plausible situations, you might be interested to learn more about this new kid in the block called Julia.
+If we got your attention by exposing somewhat familiar or plausible situations, you might be interested to learn more about this newcomer called Julia.

 Let's proceed then!